freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 #### Adding or Editing Challenges

 The challenges are stored inside the `seed` directory (and its various subdirectories).

+The `seed` directory contains all the challenges that appear on the freeCodeCamp learning platform.

+For each challenge section, there is a JSON file (fields documented below) containing its name, seed HTML, tests, and so on.

 For more about creating challenges, see [seed/README](seed/README.md) and [seed/challenge-style-guide.md](seed/challenge-style-guide.md).